lukoshkin/evangelist/README.md

       in `zsh/.zshrc` file.
 </br>
 3. Install minimal list of prerequisites (The full list depends on the set of plugins you have chosen in the previous step).
-For help run `bash evangelist.sh checkhealth`
+For help, run `./evangelist.sh checkhealth`

-4. In a console, run from the project directory:
+4. In your console, run from the project directory:
-    - `bash evangelist.sh install <configs>`
+    - `./evangelist.sh install <configs>`
     where `<configs>` is `bash`, `zsh`, or `jupyter`
 </br>
 5. Re-login in the shell.